-Jay Gogue returned to his alma mater on July 16, 2007, as Auburn University's 18th president.
-The Waycross, Ga., native earned bachelor's and master's degrees from Auburn and a doctorate in horticulture from Michigan State University.
+Jay Gogue's Auburn career started long before he was selected as the university's 18th president.
+The Waycross, Georgia, native earned Auburn bachelor's and master's degrees in horticulture before earning a doctorate in that field from Michigan State University.

 Since returning as president in July 2007, Dr. Gogue has worked to improve the academic strength of Auburn's student body and encouraged research and outreach.